-Tourism in the Galapagos Islands needs to be sustainable in order to maintain a proper balance throughout its already fragile ecosystem.
-As a matter of fact, the best thing you can do as a visitor in the archipelago is to get to know it aboard an expedition vessel!
-Doing so helps lower your environmental footprint.
+Tourism in the Galapagos Islands must be sustainable to maintain a delicate balance within its fragile ecosystem.
+The most eco-friendly way for visitors to explore the archipelago is aboard an expedition vessel!
+This method helps reduce your environmental footprint.

-A dry landing, on the other hand, occurs when there is a dock or solid surface available for our guests to step off the dinghy without getting their feet wet.
-If the idea of disembarking makes you uneasy, relax: you’ll always count on the helping hands of the naturalist guides and/or the dinghy operator to safely disembark at the visitor site.
+On the other hand, a dry landing occurs when a dock or solid surface is available for our guests to step off the dinghy without getting their feet wet.
+If disembarking makes you uneasy, relax: you’ll always count on the helping hands of the naturalist guides and/or the dinghy operator to safely disembark at the visitor site.

 What type of footwear should I use in Galapagos?

-Do you have more questions?
-Feel free to ask away in the comments section below!
-We hope that this brief introduction to how our guests experience the Galapagos aboard our Expedition Vessels allowed you to get a better sense of how we explore this once-in-a-lifetime destination!
-So start planning your trip and get ready to experience the Galapagos aboard our Expedition Vessels any one of our boats that make up our Galapagos fleet!
-You’ll get the best memories out of it, we promise!
+If you have further queries, please ask in the comments section below!
+We hope this brief insight into our guests’ Galapagos experience aboard our Expedition Vessels has clarified our exploration approach to this once-in-a-lifetime destination.
+So, start planning your trip and prepare to experience the Galapagos aboard any of our boats comprising our Galapagos fleet!
+We promise it will be a memorable journey!

 Remember to use the correct type of footwear for activities in Galapagos.